Nalinkumar2002/barrel_shifter_snps_cc/README.md

 # Introduction

-An Arithmetic logic unit (ALU) in a processor performs various arithmetic operations like addition, subtraction, multiplication and also performs logical operations like AND, OR etc. Most of the operations require only operands, but few operations require sub-modules along with operands.
-For example, multiplication operation is done by multiplying of data using AND gate and addition of partial products using full adders or half adders.
-It also requires a shifter to shift partial products so that they can be added in correct format.
+An Arithmetic logic unit (ALU) in a processor can performs various arithmetic operations and logical operations.
+Multiplication operation is done by multiplying of data using AND gate and addition of partial products using full adders or half adders.
+It also requires a shifter to shift partial products so that they can be added in correct format and can be validated.
 Hence these modules play an important role in characterizing the performance of processors.

-Different types of shifters available in digital electronics.
-They are basically sequential shifter such as serial shifters, parallel shifters which shifts or rotates data based on clock cycle of the processor.
-They require n clock cycles to shift n-data bits which are not beneficial in terms of performance of the processor.
-To overcome this problem, ALU‘s are embedded with a module called Barrel shifter.
-A Barrel shifter as name suggests shits data either left or right based on the control shift bits configuration.
+ Thereare different types of shifters like serial shifter, parallel shifterswhich shifts data based on clock cycle of microprocessor.They require n cycle to shift n-data bits.
+To overcome thisdisadvantage, Barrel shifters are used.
+Barrel shifter is used to shift or rotate n-bits in single clock cycle based on the control shift bits configuration.
 It is usually consists of multiplexers connected parallel to each other.
 It works completely on combinational logic and shifts data in a single clock cycle.
 Due to its advantage, RISC processors use these barrel shifters embedded in ALU.

 # 8x4 Right Barrel Shifter